 - Parmesan cheese for the top

-Brown the garlic and onion in butter in a pot until translucent, add it to a blender with spinach and chicken broth and blend well.
-Or, if you have a hand blender (which you should!), you can just leave it all in the pot and blend it with that like I did in this picture:
+- Brown the garlic and onion in butter in a pot until translucent, add it to a blender with spinach and chicken broth (I now know how quick and simple pressure cooker broth is so I can make some mineral-rich broth more quickly in a pinch.
+If you just don't think you will make it or want some on hand for when you're really crunched for time, try this bone broth — it's 100% grass-fed with a bunch of gelatin, organic ingredients, and it's shelf stable!
+I love keeping their beef and chicken broth on-hand for quick recipes because they make it just like I do here, and without the nasty msg-like ingredients, additives, or preservatives that store-bought has.) and blend well.
+Or, if you have a hand blender (which you should!), you can just leave it all in the pot and blend it with that like I did in the picture below.

 Sick of planning meals and answering the question, “What am I going to feed these people?”
 No matter what kind of eater you are… Check out these affordable interactive easy-to-use meal plans where the work is done for you!
 Also read over my review to see what I thought of it.